SUSSBIA/fabric-onboarding-experience/05-persona-pathways/report-consumer/README.md

 ## Expected completion evidence

-At the end of this pathway, users should be able to provide:
+At the end of this pathway, learners should be able to provide:

 * The name of the report used for practice
 * A completed report context note